spiffe/spiffe/standards/SPIFFE_Workload_API.md

 // The JWTSVIDResponse message conveys JWT-SVIDs. message JWTSVIDResponse {
-    // The list of returned JWT-SVIDs.
-    repeated JWTSVID svids = 1;
+    // Required.
+The list of returned JWT-SVIDs. repeated JWTSVID svids = 1;
 }

 // The JWTSVID message carries the JWT-SVID token and associated metadata. message JWTSVID {
-    // The SPIFFE ID of the JWT-SVID. string spiffe_id = 1;
+    // Required.
+The SPIFFE ID of the JWT-SVID. string spiffe_id = 1;

-    // Encoded JWT using JWS Compact Serialization. string svid = 2;
+    // Required.
+Encoded JWT using JWS Compact Serialization. string svid = 2;
 }